 - Refuelling of personal vehicles while engaged on University business

-- Expenditure on food and drink for staff meetings without prior authorisation by the relevant Dean, Director or equivalent in accordance with clause 64 of the Procurement Policy
+- Expenditure on food and drink for staff meetings without prior authorisation by the relevant Head of School, Director or equivalent in accordance with clause 64 of the Procurement Policy

 - Any expenses which may represent a breach of any University policy